Gut Health Equals Great Health: 6 Tips on How to Nourish Your Microbiome

 Seed’s approach to probiotic supplementation is backed by science, clinical research, and rigorous testing to ensure quality and effectiveness, plus their probiotic meets the technical definition of what a probiotic is and should be.
 To learn more, check out Seed’s articles here or head straight to the IIN Campus Store to start nourishing your microbiome today.

-*The Institute for Integrative Nutrition (IIN) is partnered with Seed Health, and we will earn affiliate commission on any Seed purchase made in the IIN Campus Store.
+*The Institute for Integrative Nutrition (IIN) is partnered with Seed Health, and we will earn an affiliate commission on any Seed purchase made in the IIN Campus Store.